Lifestyle Trends of Baby Boomers

 1. Tech Smart

 The baby boomer generation didn’t grow up taking selfies and downloading apps.
 But that doesn’t mean they’re not adept at using today’s technology.
 After all, this generation witnessed the evolution of computers and the emergence of the internet.
 Many were early adopters of technology.
 Contrary to the stereotype that they’re not even online, most boomers are savvy at using the internet and technology in general.

 A recent Google survey reported an astonishing 82% are actually online using the internet for everything from banking, downloading music and films to staying in touch with friends and family.
 Not shying away from social media either, they have an average of 4.6 social media accounts, with Facebook and LinkedIn being top favourites.

 The boomer generation is working longer and retiring later.
 Increasingly driven by seeking a better life balance, a large number are taking the plunge and setting up their own business ventures.
 With technology they’re no longer tethered to the office desk but instead free to pursue their leisure interests and work remotely, anywhere they want.

-Compared to the millennials who practically invented the idea of the digital nomad, boomers are now twice as likely to set up their own online business.
+Compared to millennials who practically invented the idea of the digital nomad, boomers are now twice as likely to set up their own online business.
 This is a big shift from only just 10 years ago.
-Today’s technology has created a new level of connection and ultimately all you need is a great idea and a website and you’re ready to go.
+Today’s technology has created a new level of connection.
+Ultimately all you need is a great idea and a website and you’re ready to go.

 3. Women power